WHAT YOU SHOULD KNOW:

 - Avoid people who have a cold or the flu.
 Also try to stay away from large groups of people to decrease your risk.

 - You are vomiting repeatedly and cannot keep food down.

 - You have chills, cough, or feel weak and achy.

-- You cannot hold your urine or control your BM.
+- You cannot control your urine or bowel movements.

 - You had a bad fall and you may have broken a bone.

 - You feel weak or numb on one side of your body.

 - You have sudden chest pain, pounding or racing of your heart, or shortness of breath.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.